ch45/enviro_pi_csv/README.md

 # Enviro Pi CSV

-Python script to read sensor data from the Enviro+ hat and save it in a csv along with GPS data You will need to ensure that the python requirements are installed, see the enviro+ tutorials for that info.
+Python script to read sensor data from the Enviro+ hat and save it in a csv along with GPS data.

+You will need to ensure that the python requirements are installed, see the enviro+ tutorials for that info.

 This script needs to know which port your GPS module is running on (currently hardcoded below).

-Script also expects a particulate sensor to be attached (will probably fail it not present) At startup the script should show what it is doing on the Enviro+ lcd display.
+Script also expects a particulate sensor to be attached (will probably fail it not present)

+At startup the script should show what it is doing on the Enviro+ lcd display.

 You can also connect a button to the Enviro+ breakout pin #4 (pass through to GPIO4).
 Pressing the button for more than 3 seconds (but less than 10) will reset the csv collection, creating a new file in the process.
 Pressing the button for more than 10 seconds will safely shutdown the Raspberry Pi.

-This script should live in the pi users home directory /home/pi/enviro_pi_csv.py To make the script run at start up we need to create a service for systemd.
+This script should live in the pi users home directory /home/pi/enviro_pi_csv.py

+To make the script run at start up we need to create a service for systemd.
 We can do that with the following:
 From the pi, run: